BD2311/TaskTracker/README.md

 ## Week 2

-- [ ] Write code for classes X, Y, Z.
+- [x] Write code for classes Requirement, Task, Category.
-- [ ] Develop test cases and test code as it is written.
+- [x] Develop test cases and test code as it is written.
 - [ ] Update project page with progress details.
 - [ ] Submit code written so far.